RafeShahraki/Weathery-Flutter/README.md

-Aweather app that shows current weather data for your current location or any other city using open-meteo.com api
+A weather app that shows current weather data for your current location or any other city using open-meteo.com api

 made with dart